-At this stage, we know they have had enough repetition to understand what's being asked and they respond consistently.
-This is where we can begin to combine and refine tasks and more advanced cues, always being aware of the stage of each individual task and where it resides in the learning curve.
+At this stage, we know they have had enough repetition to understand what's being asked & they are responding consistently.
+This is where we can begin to combine & refine tasks & more advanced cues, always being aware of the stage of each individual task & where it resides in the learning curve.

-People tend to always want to stay in the No Concept or rush toward the Solid Concept, becoming impatient and frustrated with their horse, but it's important to move forward at the pace your horse sets, not yours.
-Nobody is good at everything and just like us, different horses will excell in some areas and need more help in others.
-When we push to move too quickly, we create a loss in confidence and and increase in stress and anxiety, causing development to regress and a complete disconnection from you.
-This isn't the horse's fault, it's ours and we will have to start over from the beginning to prove to our horse that we can be trusted with their thoughts and feelings.
-Remember that we can't make them feel or do anything, we must mould their thoughts and behaviour using consistent persistence, understanding and guidance.
+People tend to always want to stay in the No Concept or rush toward the Solid Concept, becoming impatient & frustrated with their horse, but it's important to move forward at the pace our horse sets, not ours.
+Nobody is good at everything & just like us, different horses will excel in some areas & need more help in others.
+When we push to move too quickly, we create a loss in confidence & an increase in stress & anxiety, causing development to regress & a complete disconnection from us.
+This isn't the horse's fault, it's ours & we will have to start over from the beginning to prove to our horse that we can be trusted with their thoughts & feelings.
+Remember that we can't make them feel or do anything, we must mould their thoughts & behaviour using consistent persistence, understanding & guidance.